Doncaster East and the Isle of Axholme

 Doncaster East and the Isle of Axholme is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 periodic review of Westminster constituencies, it was first contested at the 2024 general election, since when it has been represented by Lee Pitcher of the Labour Party.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election, since when it has been represented by Lee Pitcher of the Labour Party.

-The seat covers eastern areas of Doncaster in South Yorkshire and the Isle of Axholme in Lincolnshire.
+The seat covers eastern areas of Doncaster in South Yorkshire and the Isle of Axholme in North Lincolnshire.